zerynth/docs-v3/docs/gettingstarted/ZM1-DB.md

 ### ZM1-DB connection and auto detection

-By connecting the ZM1-DB to the PC, it will be autodetected and the board type shown *Zerynth Console Manager* section.
+By connecting the ZM1-DB to the PC, it will be autodetected and the board type shown in the Zerynth extension *Console Manager* section.
 ![](img/02-vscode-ZM1-DB-detected.png)

 In the image above, the board was connected to a linux system and it was